-By default, Reticulum will handle this automatically, and ingress annonuce control will be enabled on interface where it is sensible to do so.
-It should generally not be necessary to modify the ingress control configuration, but all the parameters are exposed for configuration if needed.
+By default, Reticulum will handle this automatically, and ingress announce control will be enabled on interface where it is sensible to do so.
+It should generally not be neccessary to modify the ingress control configuration, but all the parameters are exposed for configuration if needed.

-- The ingress_control option tells Reticulum whether or not to enable announce ingress control on the interface.
-Defaults to True. - The ic_new_time option configures how long (in seconds) an interface is considered newly spawned.
-Defaults to 26060 seconds.
-This option is useful on publicly accessible interfaces that spawn new sub-interfaces when a new client connects. - The ic_burst_freq_new option sets the maximum annonuce ingress frequency for newly spawned interfaces.
-Defaults to 3.5 announces per second. - The ic_burst_freq option sets the maximum annonuce ingress frequency for other interfaces.
+• The ingress\control option tells Reticulum whether or not to enable announce ingress control on the interface.
+Defaults to True.

+- The ic\new\time option configures how long (in seconds) an interface is considered newly spawned.
+Defaults to 2\60\60 seconds.
+This option is useful on publicly accessible interfaces that spawn new sub-interfaces when a new client connects. - The ic\burst\freq\new option sets the maximum announce ingress frequency for newly spawned interfaces.
+Defaults to 3.5 announces per second. - The ic\burst\freq option sets the maximum announce ingress frequency for other interfaces.
 Defaults to 12 announces per second.